Saint Quentin's Church: The exterior

 The exterior of Saint Quentin's Church is mainly executed in a late Gothic style.
 The church has a cruciform plan and consists of a west tower, a three-aisled basilic nave, a strong projecting transept and a single-sided, polygonal closed choir.
 The lower sections of the west tower and the flanked low side aisles are remains of the 13th-century church building.
 The tower floor with the echo holes and the octagonal spire are an addition by architect Pierre Langerock dating to 1898–1902.
 The west facades of the tower and side aisles rest on a plinth that continues along the north and south walls of the aisles.
 In the longitudinal facades of the side aisles, pointed arch windows have been installed.

 Against the west walls of the late-Gothic nave, two buttresses with traps of the original 13th-century construction have been retained.
 Building materials of the western part are Ledian limestone and iron sandstone, while the roof is covered with slates.
-In the south aisle the late-Gothic portal with surbase arch and profiled edges has been preserved.
+In the south aisle the late-Gothic portal with surbased arch and profiled edges has been preserved.
 The old entrance in the north aisle was replaced by a Baroque portal.
 The building materials of the church are Ledian limestone, Gobertange limestone and, in the substructure of the choir, iron sandstone.